evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 </table>
 </div>

 Until here all very simple.
-In the case of Darryl's project though, the material of the plane was *the shader*.
+In the case of Darryl's project though, the material of the plane was the shader.
+Furthermore, a *dynamically* changing shader material.

 **THE MATERIAL OF THE PLANE**

+If you see how Darryl added the shader material to the plane using Three.js, you might agree that adding a shader material to a Three.js mesh is fairly simple.
+This is simpler if the shader material doesn't involve any dynamic changes, i.e. it is a static material.
+But what if you would like the material to change based on values that change in your javascript code?

-There is something important when coding with WebGL - you need some way to pass data from outside the shader to the GLSL shader context.
-The way that is done is through ***uniforms***, which are special GLSL variable qualifiers to identify exactly those variables that could act as inputs.
+For that, you need some way to pass data from outside the shader to the GLSL shader context.
+The way that is done is through ***uniforms***, which are special GLSL variable qualifiers to identify exactly those variables that could act as inputs external to GLSL.

 <div class="codetable-wrap" style="width:auto; overflow-x: auto;">
 <table>